alialkhatib/papers/presentations/2021/Columbia/script.md

 And then I'll tell you about how frameworks - how translation work itself - can become toxic and harmful when we try to use it to rewrite the world in our own terms.
 I'll tell you about "To Live in Their Utopia", the paper I wrote that describes this tendency for centralizing - often administrative, but in my argument, algorithmic - systems to impose their own models of the world upon us, and how the power we allow them to wield enables profound harm upon the most marginalized communities.

-Together, these papers tell two parts of a story.
-They helped me make sense of a lot of work I've done up till now:
+Together, these papers helped me see the work I've done up till now in a new light:

 - reframing crowd work and gig work as a reformulation of piecework;
 - deconstructing the digital contact tracing proposals that Google and Apple rushed out in 2020; and